-He has been a member of OTP Bank's Supervisory Board since 2011.
-He has been a member of OTP Bank's Audit Committee since 2014.
+He has been a member of OTP Bank Plc's Supervisory Board since 2011.
+He has been a member of OTP Bank Plc.'s Audit Committee since 2014.
+He has been a member of OTP Bank Nyrt's Nomination Committee since 2020.